Why is the Right to Counsel so important?

 Can all tenants get a lawyer right now?

 MAYBE!
 Pre-Covid, RTC was being phased in by zip codes; that is no longer the case.
 Right now, the city is assigning RTC attorneys to all cases that are moving forward in Housing Court, regardless of income, where you live or immigration status.
-Because of the various eviction protections, court closures and more, most cases are on pause until the end of February.
-However, tenants with notices of upcoming court dates in eviction cases should reach out to get an attorney.
+Tenants with notices of upcoming court dates in eviction cases should reach out to get an attorney.
 Tenants will also be assigned attorneys at their hearings if they appear virtually (by phone or video conference) or in person.
 If you have a notice of a court date or an illegal lockout:

 - Call 311 and ask for the Tenant Helpline